gldog/anonymize_jira_users/README.md

 ## Anonymization slow in case Jira is connected to an Oracle-DB

 - [JRASERVER-71251 Improve User Anonymize Feature](https://jira.atlassian.com/browse/JRASERVER-71251)

-Anonymization in my Jira connected to Oracle takes 12 - 20 min/user.

 ## Tickets at Atlassian